 DURATION5 Days40 Hours

-Basic Mediation Training equips you with the essential skills of conflict resolution.
+The Basic Mediation Skills class equips you with the essential skills of conflict resolution.
 Over five intensive days, you will understand the theory behind conflict and develop a mediator toolkit for effectively resolving disputes.
 The course has a special focus on areas important to government agencies and private enterprise, including EEO, workplace, and ADA.
 The course satisfies the educational requirements for registration in the state of Georgia as a neutral.

 This is JCA’s most comprehensive, hands-on, and thorough course providing the foundation of conflict resolution theory and essential skills training for a general mediation practice in either public agency or private settings.
 Areas covered include workplace issues involving EEO claims under Title VII of the Civil Rights Act of 1964, as amended; the Americans with Disabilities Act of 1990; grievances covered under collective bargaining agreements; civil and criminal court case issues; and a myriad of other disputes arising in corporate, private and public settings.
 In this context the course provides an understanding of the mediation process; establishes and increases knowledge of the language of neutrality and the language of resolution; enhances communication and negotiation skills; and increases the abilities of participants in dealing with diversity issues.
 The course builds on itself step by step and is highly interactive and participatory between and among the class members and the instructors.